MemDLM: Memory-Enhanced DLM Training: Methodology

 \section{Methodology}

-Motivated by the empirical observations of exposure bias in \cref{sec:motivation}, we aim to bridge the train-inference gap while simultaneously easing the optimization pressure of context memorization on the base model.
-We achieve this by proposing \textbf{MemDLM}, which embeds a simulated denoising trajectory into the training process via a Bi-level Optimization framework.
+Motivated by the limitations identified in \cref{sec:motivation}, we aim to introduce a second memory channel that complements token-space attention.
+We achieve this by proposing \textbf{MemDLM}, which embeds a simulated denoising trajectory into training via a Bi-level Optimization framework that naturally induces a Parametric Memory mechanism.